TAJWAR99/FBProphet_ML/README.md

 # Machine Learning
-This contains an ML method for area-wise air polution detection
+This contains an ML models for area-wise air polution detection